Stress isn't just an annoyance. It's dangerous. It handicaps our immune system, wrecks our blood sugar metabolism, and shrinks our brains.

 From sports performance nutrition expert, Dr. David Nelson, Ph D

-Usually when we're under the gun, our workout is the first thing to go.
+Usually, when we're under the gun, our workout is the first thing to go.
 We feel we don't have the time or energy to do it.

 But that's the worst thing to do . . .

 If finding an hour to work out just adds to your stress, relax.
-Even taking a
+Even taking a 15-minute brisk walk or lifting weights can make a difference.

 From hormone health expert, Dr. Shera Raisen, MD